RickieES/HTR-HNPD/README.md

 A pull request will be prepared for official PyLessons repository.

+Besides the official inferenceModel.py file, a modified version named inferenceModel2.py is provided that uses a regular keras saved model.
+For ease testing, a model directory is provided with a sample saved model.

 ### SentenceRecognition

 Provides some CNN and CRNN implementations to perform HTR/OCR using TensorFlow and Keras.

+### File requirements.txt

+This file contains requirements for the whole repository.
+It includes some extra not strictly required packages, namely build and setuptools, which were used to prepare the ad hoc mltu package.
+Besides, it does NOT include any mltu package, neither the official one nor the provided in this repository, so make sure to run the above pip install command.